trex-paxos/trex-paxos-jvm/README.md

 slot is fixed from a majority of positive acknowledgements.
 This means that in steady state the leader is first to up-call to the host application.
 The followers learn on the next network packet from the leader.

-This implement has the leader periodically heartbeat out its latest `fixed` message every few tens of milliseconds.
+This implementation has the leader periodically heartbeat out its latest `fixed` message every few tens of milliseconds.
 This means that in practice follower nodes are kept up to date to within the configurable heartbeat interval.